-In the lower panel of Fig.~2(a) and Fig.~2(c), we present the amplitude of electric field of a dipole with transition frequency $f=295$~THz located at the center of the slit in the $x$-$y$ and $y$-$z$ planes, respectively, and all the electric field simulations in this work (except for the vacuum case, which is readily at hand with the analytic formula) are performed using COMSOL multiphysics.
+In the lower panel of Fig.~2(a) and Fig.~2(c), we present the amplitude of electric field of a unit dipole with transition frequency $f=295$~THz located at the center of the slit in the $x$-$y$ and $y$-$z$ planes, respectively, and all the electric field simulations in this work (except for the vacuum case, which is readily at hand with the analytic formula) are performed using COMSOL multiphysics.
 The black arrow in Fig.~2(c) represents the line where the emitters are located, and the range of $z$-axis is from -450 to 450~nm.
 According to the two field patterns we know that, the field emitted from the center emitter is confined in the dielectric slit and distributed almost uniformly, especially near the central line of the slit waveguide.
 Even though, it is obvious that there is a decrease from the center of the slit to both sides of the waveguide.
 Therefore, naturally, when the emitters are lined up on the central axis of the slit [as shown in the upper panel of Fig.~2(a)], the spontaneous emission rates of emitters at different positions will be different.
-We plot the relationship between the normalized spontaneous emission rate of emitters and their positions (represented by $z$) in Fig.~2(d).
-It can be seen from the figure that the spontaneous emission rate of emitters gradually and symmetrically decreases from the center to both ends, reducing to about 80$\%$ of the center at the location of -450 or 450 nm.
-For comparison, for other frequencies (non-ENZ frequencies), the single-emitter decay rate will oscillate violently with the emitter position.
-The data the frequency f = 324 THz corresponding to the second resonance peak in the inset shown in Fig.~2(b)] is plotted with black squares in Fig.~2(d), where the single-emitter decay rate oscillates like a sinusoidal function as the emitter position varies.
+We plot the relationship between the normalized spontaneous emission rate of emitters and their positions (represented by $z$) with blue circles in Fig.~2(d).
+It can be seen from the figure that the spontaneous emission rate of emitters at ENZ frequency gradually and symmetrically decreases from the center to both ends, reducing to about 80$\%$ of the center at the location of -450 or 450 nm.
+For other resonance frequencies (non-ENZ frequencies), the single-emitter decay rate can oscillate violently with the emitter position.
+For example, the case for resonance frequency $f=324$~THz [corresponding to the second resonance peak in the inset shown in Fig.~2(b)] is plotted with black squares in Fig.~2(d), where the single-emitter decay rate oscillates like a sinusoidal function as the emitter position varies.